 The Lead Consultant Microbiologist/Infection Control Doctor worked closely with IM&T team regarding patient alerts.
 This system provides clinical staff with real time alerts and access to information from other hospital systems.
 Infection Control real-time alerts on iportal include Red and Amber alerts for patients with a very recent and relatively recent history, respectively, of MRSA, CDI, PVL-toxin producing S. aureus, and ESBL or Carbapenemase producing multi-resistant Gram Negative Bacilli.
 These alerts enable staff on wards and departments to promptly identify patients who have recently had an alert organism identified, allowing wards/department to timely isolate and follow-up patients appropriately and to prescribe appropriate empiric antibiotics if antibiotic treatment is indicated.

-iportal is due to be rolled out at County Hospital during 2016.
+The iPortal system was rolled out at County Hospital during 2016.

-Surgical Site Surveillance
+Surgical Site Infection Surveillance (SSISS)